ugns/bousetravels-hugo-site/rss-socials/README.md

 ## How It Works
 1. **Fetches RSS entries** and loads the set of already-posted links.
-2. **For each new entry** (not seen and published within the last 7 days):
+2. **For each new entry** (not seen and published within the last `POST_AGE_LIMIT_DAYS`):
    - Generates a summary using OpenAI.
+If OpenAI returns `Content not suitable for posting`, the entry is skipped and not marked as seen.
    - Fetches page metadata (title, description, image) for a social card.
    - Uploads the image as a blob to Bluesky (if available).
    - Posts to Bluesky with hashtags, links, and a rich card.
    - Marks the link as seen.

 ## Customization
-- Edit the prompt in `generate_summary()` to change the style or length of the generated post.
+- Edit the `POST_INSTRUCTIONS_TEMPLATE` variable in the script to change the style, length, or requirements of the generated post prompt for OpenAI.
 - Adjust the deduplication logic or time window as needed.

 ## Troubleshooting